dbaker3/phw-twentytwenty/readme.md

 ## Before-and-after WordPress plugin modified to include an image carousel
 ### Forked from the Zurb TwentyTwenty plugin http://zurb.com/playground/twentytwenty

 Use as described below in the original readme.
-To use the image carousel:
+To use the image carousel, do the following in the WordPress page/post editor:
 + Surround your shortcodes in a `div` with `id="twentytwenty-slider"`
 + Include a caption, if desired with `<div id="twentytwenty-caption"></div>`
 + Include next/previous buttons